08 At Home 1601X1601px

 This advanced heart health panel looks at how cholesterol behaves in your body, not just the total amount of cholesterol in your body.
 It measures your:

-These markers help assess how fats are transported in your blood and how this may influence plaque build-up in your arteries.
+• Cholesterol & lipid balance – Help assess how fats are transported in your blood and how this may influence plaque build-up in your arteries

 What does the test measure?